Le Plantier de Costebelle: Queen Victoria at the Villa des Palmiers

-During her outings in the small cart pulled by Jacquot, Lady Balmoral (the Queen’s pseudonym during private travels) visited nearby estates that welcomed her.
+During her outings in the small cart pulled by Jacquot, Lady Balmoral (the Queen's pseudonym during private travels) visited nearby estates that welcomed her.
 She was always accompanied by her famous footman, a kilted Scottish Highlander (seen in the background at right in an engraving, with beard and bonnet), and by a close escort of about ten Bengal Lancers wearing turbans.
 Numerous villas were made available to the British court, to Prince Henry of Battenberg, the Duke and Duchess of Rutland, or the Duke and Duchess of Connaught in Costebelle: the Villa des Palmiers first and foremost, but also the Villa Costebelle (Count de Léautaud), Villa Sylvabelle (Duke Decazes), Villa Montclair (Duchess of Grafton), Villa Sainte-Cécile (Ambroise Thomas), Villa des Oiseaux (owned by flutist Paul Taffanel), Château Saint-Pierre-des-Horts (botanist Germain de Saint-Pierre), Villa La Boccage (Lady Charlotte Smith-Barry), Château de San Salvadour (Edmond Magnier), Villa Almanarre (Mr. and the Hon.
 Mrs. Clowes), Villa Luquette (Major Ellis), and the home of Mr. Arène at Font des Horts.

 The Countess of Guichen arriving at the Anglican chapel in Costebelle to welcome Queen Victoria.

-(...)
-The most interesting feature of the Queen's life at Costebelle will doubtless be her daily drives in the pine woods around the hotel.
-All the proprietors of villas in the neighbourhood have placed their grounds at her disposal and some of them have gone to the expense of repairing their pathways and making them smooth for the passage of the small donkey-carriage.
-The fact that these walks are only intersected by one main road make the guarding of them easy and the greatest privacy is secured.
-Yesterday, the Royal party visited the Villa des Palmiers, belonging to the count de Guichen and went to see the English church (...)

-— Pall Mall Gazette, “The Queen's drives in the Pine Woods”, 24 March 1892.

-In April 1892, as her stay in Hyères came to an end, Queen Victoria sent her thanks to the Count de Guichen through General Sir Henry Ponsonby, Her Majesty’s private secretary.
+In April 1892, as her stay in Hyères came to an end, Queen Victoria sent her thanks to the Count de Guichen through General Sir Henry Ponsonby, Her Majesty's private secretary.
 The Guichen family, like all villa owners in the Costebelle district, had sent Princess Beatrice a bouquet of flowers for her birthday on 14 April 1892.

 In 1896, the Countess of Guichen, a widow for two years, parted with the Villa des Palmiers and retired to her château at Cirey-sur-Vezouze, where she died on 30 October 1910.